aji/miau/README.md

 for the path.
 This defaults to `config/miau-prod.toml`, but no warning is printed when using the default.

-It's recommended to install `multirust`, `travis-cargo`, and the Heroku Toolbelt for the most accurate testing setup.
+It's recommended to install `rustup`, `travis-cargo`, and the Heroku Toolbelt for the most accurate testing setup.
 Thankfully, this is usually only necessary when testing changes to the Travis and Heroku integration, but it can be useful to verify that a set of changes will correctly build and run in production.
 To build:

-    $ multirust default nightly
+    $ rustup default nightly
     $ travis-cargo

 To run,